privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ```
 syntax = "proto3";

-// FLEDGE auction result returned from SellerFrontEnd to the client through the
+// Protected Audience auction result returned from SellerFrontEnd to the client
- // Seller Ad service.
-It is encrypted by the SellerFrontEnd, passed through the untrusted
+// through the Seller service.
+It is encrypted by the SellerFrontEnd, passed
- // Seller Ad service and decrypted by the client.
-Note that untrusted Seller Ad service
+// through the untrusted Seller service and decrypted by the client.
+Note that
- // will be unable to determine if there was a successful auction result, so the client must
+// untrusted Seller service will be unable to determine if there was a
- // check the value of is_chaff.
+// successful auction result, so the client must check the value of is_chaff.
 message AuctionResult {
   // The ad that will be rendered on the end user's device.
   string ad_render_url = 1;

   // Name of the InterestGroup (Custom Audience), the remarketing ad belongs to.
   string interest_group_name = 2;

+  // ETLD+1 of Buyer who owns the interest group that includes the ad.
+  string interest_group_owner = 3;

   // Score of the ad determined during the auction.
 Any value that is zero or
   // negative indicates that the ad cannot win the auction.
 The winner of the
   // auction would be the ad that was given the highest score.
   // The output from ScoreAd() script is desirability that implies score for an
   // ad.
-   float score = 3;
+  float score = 4;

   // Bid price corresponding to an ad.
-   float bid = 4;
+  float bid = 5;

-   // Boolean to indicate that there is no remarketing winner from the auction.
-   // AuctionResult may be ignored by the client (after decryption) if this is set to
-   // true.
-   bool is_chaff = 5;

   // Nonce decrypted by the SellerFrontEnd and sent back to the client.
   string nonce = 6;

+  // Boolean to indicate that there is no remarketing winner from the auction.
+  // AuctionResult may be ignored by the client (after decryption) if this is
+  // set to true.
+  bool is_chaff = 7;

   // Reporting url information will be updated later.
 }
 ```

 ### Public APIs